CashScript/cashscript/README.md

 ```

 ## The CashScript SDK
-The main way to interact with cash contracts and integrate them into applications is using the CashScript SDK.
+The main way to interact with CashScript contracts and integrate them into applications is using the CashScript SDK.
 This SDK allows you to compile `.cash` files or import `.json` artifact files, and convert them to `Contract` objects.
 These objects are used to create new contract instances.
 These instances are used to interact with the contracts using the functions that were implemented in the `.cash` file.
-For more information on the CashScript SDK, refer to its [README](/packages/cashscript) or the [full SDK documentation](https://developer.bitcoin.com/cashscript/docs/sdk/).
+For more information on the CashScript SDK, refer to the [SDK documentation](https://cashscript.org/docs/sdk/).

-**Note:** The CashScript currently only supports NodeJS, as it uses some NodeJS-specific functionality (fs, path).
-We are working on making the library compatible with the browser as well as NodeJS, but this is **currently not supported**.

 ### Installation
 ```bash